 Do not fear wearing shorts while on safari!
 Most safaris are very easy-going affairs that involve riding in the back of the vehicle.
 You don’t need pants to ride in a game viewer, and it is tough to beat shorts on a hot day!

 You should consider the location, time of year, and activity level, whatever you pack.
-We spend most of our time in Africa in a pair of shorts and sandals.
-Read about more of our favorite safari shorts if you want to learn more.
+We spend most of our time in Africa in shorts and sandals.
+Read more about our favorite safari shorts if you want to learn more.

 Columbia Saturday Trail Short